Drugs & Medications - Horizant oral

 Horizant oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe drowsiness and dizziness.NOTES:

 Do not share this medication with others.MISSED DOSE: